-Learn whether itemizing your deductions makes sense, or if you should simply take the no-questions-asked standard deduction.
+Learn whether you should simply take the no-questions-asked standard deduction or if itemizing your deductions makes more sense.
 The standard deduction is always easier, but for one out of every four taxpayers, itemizing pays off with a lower tax bill.
-Browse this quick tax deduction overview to avoid paying more taxes than you actually owe.
+Browse this tax deduction overview to avoid paying more taxes than you actually owe.

 Compare and perhaps save

-- Standard deduction for married taxpayers filing a joint return—$24,000
+Standard deduction for married taxpayers filing a joint return—$24,800

 Those are the numbers for most of us, but some people get even higher standard deductions.
 If you're 65 or older or blind, you get to increase your standard tax deduction by the amount listed below.